2nd April 2010, 07:48 AM #1

 Friend Guard - This Pokemon cares more for its allies than itself, so in during battle it will guard them to reduce the amount of damage they take.

-Frisk - This Pokemon will be very attentive to detail and will quickly discover what Item the foe is holding. #
+Frisk - This Pokemon will be very attentive to detail and has an extra chance to find an Apricorn after a battle.

 Healer - This Pokemon hates seeing teammates suffer, so in battle it may attempt to heal the status conditions of its allies.